 Employee Reporting Tools

-If you would like to file a discrimination or harassment complaint, visit the Confidential Concern Portal or contact the Investigations and Resolution via email.
+If you would like to file a discrimination or harassment complaint, contact the University Reporting Hotline or contact the Investigations and Resolution via email.

 Raise concerns confidentially with regard to policy violations or your workplace environment.
 Access online or call 1-844-484-5957.